Non-Euclidean Contraction Analysis of Continuous-Time Neural Networks: Discussion

 In this paper, we present novel non-Euclidean log norm results and a non-smooth contraction theory simplification and we apply these results to study the contractivity of continuous-time NN models, primarily focusing on the Hopfield and firing-rate models.
 We provide efficient algorithms for computing optimal non-Euclidean contraction rates and corresponding norms.
 Our approach is robust with respect to activation function and additional unmodeled dynamics and, more generally, establishes the strong contractivity property which, in turn, implies strong robustness properties.

 As a first direction of future research, we plan to investigate the multistability of continuous-time neural networks via generalizations of contraction theory.
 Contraction theory ensures the uniqueness of a globally exponentially stable equilibrium, but several classes of neural networks exhibit multiple equilibria~\cite{CYC-KHL-CWS:06}.
-More broadly, we believe that our non-Euclidean contraction framework for continuous-time NNs serves as a first step to analyzing robustness and convergence properties of other classes of neural circuits including central pattern generators and other machine learning architectures including modern Hopfield networks~\cite{DK-JJH:16}.
+As a second direction, we plan to investigate the role of non-Euclidean contractivity in neural networks for controller design and system identification in the spirit of the works~\cite{YW:17,HY-PS-MA:22,AH-SJ-SC:23}.
+As a third line of research, we aim to implement non-Euclidean contracting neural networks in machine learning problems akin to methods from~\cite{LK-ME-JJES:22}.
+More broadly, we believe that our non-Euclidean contraction framework for continuous-time NNs serves as a first step to analyzing robustness and convergence properties of other classes of neural circuits and other machine learning architectures.